canaknesil/canaknesil.github.io/CV.md

 - C, C++, Java, Scheme, Common Lisp, Julia, Matlab, Python, VHDL, Systemverilog
 - Parallel programming with pthread library, MPI, CUDA, and MicroC/OS
-- Hardware design with VHDL, hardware verification with Systemverilog (using both Xilinx and Intel (Altera) tools)
+- FPGA design with VHDL, hardware verification with Systemverilog (using both Xilinx and Intel (Altera) design tools)
 - Embedded real-time platform and software development with Nios II soft-processor and MicroC/OS
 - Embedded software development with Linux
-- Linux, in general (Bash, kernel, kernel modules, services, device tree, developing drivers and applications, shared libraries etc.)
+- Proficiency in Linux (Bash, kernel, kernel modules, services, device tree, driver and application development, shared libraries etc.)
 - Compiler and interpreter design with Lex (Lexical Analyzer) and Yacc (Parser)
 - Embedded software development directly on processor in AVR Assembly, MIPS Assembly, and C
-- Git (Version Control System)
+- Version control with Git and Subversion
-- Make (Build Automation Tool)
+- Build automation with GNU Make
 - Proficiency in Office Programs
-- PSpice
+- Electronic circuit simulation with PSpice and LTspice

 #### Other areas I have experimented